gustavobastian/gustavobastian/README.md

 Welcome to my Github portfolio, where you will find some of the projects I've worked on and the technologies I've used.
 * 📫 The best way to contact me is through an email: bastian.gustavo@gmail.com
 * 🌱 I’m currently learning artificial intelligence.
-* 👀 I’m interested in Machine Learning, mobile development, VR and web technologies.
+* 👀 I’m interested in Machine Learning, mobile development, VR and embedded systems.